comit-network/comit.network/blog/2021-07-14-project-baru.md

 Arguably though, taking long positions is only one form of investment.
 In the traditional finance world, people take short positions, sell options, bet on prices using futures or utilise CFDs (contracts for difference) to benefit from price movements without ever holding the actual asset.

-Bitcoin means many things [0] to many different people.
+Bitcoin means [many things](https://medium.com/@nic__carter/visions-of-bitcoin-4b7b7cbcd24c) to many different people.
 If we think about it as a financial asset, it makes sense to build these financial products on top of it.

 Of course, while doing so, we don't want to compromise Bitcoin's core values: decentralised, censorship-resistant and permission-less.